stanfordnlp/dspy/api/language_model_clients/PremAI.md

 print(json.dumps(llm.history, indent=4))
 ```

-Here is how an example generation would look like with Prem Repositories.
+Here is what an example generation would look like with PremAI Repositories.

 ```bash
 'The diameters of individual galaxies range from 80,000-150,000 light-years.'